SvOlli/sorbus/README.md

 a custom computer, using a code called "JAM" (Just Another Machine).

 The project is fully open source, licensend under GPL v3:
-  - the PCB design is in the folder pcb
+  - the PCB design is in the folder pcb/
     - the Raspberry Pi Pico clone is found under the term "Purple PR2040" on AliExpress and other sites
     - the clone is used because all GPIOs of the RP2040 are required
-  - the 65C02 source code to run on the target is at src/65c02
+  - the 65C02 source code to run on the target is at src/65c02/
     - compiling requires the [cc65](https://cc65.github.io/), which
       needs to be preinstalled.
-  - the source code for the Raspberry Pi Pico clone is at src/rp2040
+  - the source code for the Raspberry Pi Pico clone is at src/rp2040/
     - compiling requires the [Pico-SDK](https://github.com/raspberrypi/pico-sdk) from the Raspberry Pi Foundation, which will be downloaded if not previously